By Rebecca Hope

 This guest post was originally published on the YLabs blog.
 Rebecca Hope discusses the importance of youth participatory approaches, which can place young people at the center of program design.
 She highlights the Harvard’s FXB Center and CIP Center’s 2012-2014 Reclaiming Adolescence project in Serbia, which aimed to address anti-Roma racism by strengthening Romani youth leadership in research and policy making.
-The program involved youth at every stage – from design to protoyping to implementation.
+The program involved youth at every stage – from design to prototyping to implementation.

 Today we’re in the room with a collection of the world’s foremost thinkers in global health and a crowd of teenagers.
 The YLabs team are at “Coming of Age,” Harvard T.H.
 Chan School of Public Health’s first Adolescent Global Health Symposium.
 And we’re here to bring these two groups together to design for health.